cpsource/UFT/README.md

   <img src="https://unifyinggravity.com/theunatom.jpeg" width="200" alt="The Unatom Image">
 </div>

 Two atoms would interact with their projected fields.
-This can be visulized.
+This can be visualized.

 <div align="center">
   <img src="https://unifyinggravity.com/twounatoms.jpeg" width="200" alt="The Unatom Image">